 6. Assess sight-singing with endless tries

 Smart Music allows the option for students to complete assignments over and over again; on each take they receive a computer-graded score.
 Students can see a tangible result and continue to attempt each assignment over and over again until they are happy with their score.
-Similar benefits could be had by allowing students to submit a voice memo submission.
+They could also benefit similarly from submitting a voice memo or FlipGrid submission.

 Students who are unsuccessful with sight-singing at first are usually lacking the fundamental sight-singing skills; this is why I use a Sight-Singing Developmental Rubric in tandem with Sight Reading Factory in my classroom.
 As their skills and confidence develop, their home practice improves, and the performance assessments become a positive tool.